junxit/us-congress-bills-112/metadata.md

 - 2011-04-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 31.
 - 2011-05-26 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S3458-3460; text of measure as reported in Senate: CR S3458-3459; text as passed Senate: CR S3459-3460)
 - 2011-05-26 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S3458-3460; text of measure as reported in Senate: CR S3458-3459; text as passed Senate: CR S3459-3460)
+- 2011-05-27 — Message on Senate action sent to the House.
+- 2011-05-27 — Received in the House.
+- 2011-05-27 — Referred to the House Committee on Oversight and Government Reform.